philzook58/philzook58.github.io/_drafts/2020-02-10-meta-essays.md

 [Read stuff backwards, exercises first](https://twitter.com/sigfpe/status/1467568480241152001?s=20)

+#### code base splelunking
+- Build it.
+Try verbose mode.
+Try to kind of pay attention to the stream of things flying by
+- Run it.
+Run the examples
+- Look at tests
+- Look at build files.
+They may implicitly provide a hierarchy
+- Look top down or bottom up.
+If there is an output, something prints it.
+There is probably a main

+- Try trivial modifications.
+Adding a case to some data type for example.

 # Is a PhD Good
 My opinions are informed by my history and background, as anyone's is.